 For 20 years, Mike Estes Dixon researched his Estes family history.
 Every time he found an interesting character, he wrote a song.
 This inspired Mike to execute a three-phase plan: create a new album about Estes Family members, make videos of all of the songs, and ultimately write a play to present the Estes family history.

-Phase I was complete when Mike’s second album “Cousin Estes” was released in October, 2015.
-He plays all of the instruments and sings all of the vocals.
+The album “Cousin Estes” was released in October, 2015.
+Dixon plays all of the instruments and sings all of the vocals.
 The play of the same title will debut in Estes Park on Saturday, July 22.

-Tickets go on sale at the Museum beginning June 1.
-The cost to attend is $15 for Museum Members and $18 for non-members in advance or $20 the night of the production.
+Tickets go on sale at the Museum beginning June 30.
+The cost to attend is $15 for Museum Members and $18 for non-members in advance, or $20 the night of the production.